mvpcom/Udacity-CarND-Project-3/README.md

 # Udacity Self Driving Car Nanodegree
 ## Project 3 - Use deep learning to clone driving behavior

 Here you can find my implementaion for the behavioral cloning project.
+Please check this [medium post](https://medium.com/@ValipourMojtaba/probably-smallest-network-for-project-3-d69cc5ee106a#.h5m0z8i2f).

 ### Project Goals

 In this project we want to design and develop a deep learning model to mimic driving behavior.
-The input here is an image and the output should be control commands such as Steering Angel.
+The input here is an image and the output should be control commands such as Steering Angle.
 Here for simplicity we just predict steering angle.

 ### Simulator